Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 * Inform couples about packages available to them.
 * Encourage couples to make contact for a sale.
 * Make the site appealing to wedding couples.
-* Include examples of weddings in a Gallery
+* Include examples of weddings in a Gallery.
-* Show coulples reviews from past weddings
+* Show coulples reviews from past weddings.
-* Highlight special discounts for midweek weddings
+* Highlight special discounts for midweek weddings.
-* include links to social media pages
+* include links to social media pages.

 ### Design
 ##### *Color Scheme*